lawrencelomax/LLBinaryOperators/README.md

 ### Usage

-For example, you may have a large array of (NSValue wrapped) CGRects which are ordered in an NSArray and want to obtain a subarray that intersects with a given query rect
+For example, you may have a large array of (NSValue wrapped) CGRects which are ordered by position in an NSArray, and want to obtain a subarray that intersects with a given query rect

 You can use the category:
 ```
 - (void) ll_binaryEnumerate:(MI9BinaryEnumerationBlock)block;
 ```

-You can do this to obtain the rectange that intersects with the lowest value in the x dimension:
+You can do this to obtain the rectangles that intersect with the lowest value in the x dimension:
 ```
 NSArray * arrayOfCGRects = ....;
 CGRect intersectionRect = ....;
 __block NSUInteger intersectionIndex = NSNotFound;
-[intersectionAray ll_binaryEnumerate:NSComparisonResult^( NSUInteger index, SomeObject * object, BOOL * stop) {
+[arrayOfCGRects ll_binaryEnumerate:NSComparisonResult^(NSUInteger index, SomeObject * object, NSRange range, BOOL * stop) {
   CGRect * rect = [[object boundsValue] CGRectValue];
   if(CGRectIntersectsRect(rect, intersectionRect) {
     intersectionIndex = index;
     *stop = YES;
+    // Enumerates downwards
     return NSOrderedDescending;
   } else if (CGRectGetMinX(rect) > CGRectGetMaxX(intersectionRect)) {
     return NSOrderedAscending;